deepp18/Cricket-Analysis/README.md

 1. Download / clone the repository.
 2. Open `DAX Measures.pbix` in Power BI Desktop.
 3. Ensure the CSV files are in the same folder path.
-4. Explore the dashboard — select players to compare performance visually.
+4. Make your own dashboard — select players to compare performance visually.

 ---